Dadangdut33/Screen-Translate/readme.md

 4. Done

 # Disclaimer
-This is a free software, you can use it for any purpose.
+This is a free open source software, you can use it for any purpose.
 However, I am not responsible for any damage caused by this software.
 Use it at your own risk. **(Not that it will do anything to you, it's just a tool to help you translate text lol)**

 This is also non profit, I gain no money from creating this.